Danny Kaspar Basketball Camps

-Guster is a native of West Monroe, Louisiana and earned his bachelor’s degree in history from Missouri-Rolla in 1999.
+Guster is a native of West Monroe, La., and earned his bachelor’s degree in history from Missouri-Rolla in 1999.
 He received his master’s degree in elementary education from Missouri State in 2002.

 He and his wife, Melissa, have one daughter, Alivia, and a son, Shiloh.

-Terrence Johnson is in his third season as an assistant coach at Texas State.
+The 2018-19 season is the fourth for Terrence “TJ” Johnson as an assistant coach at Texas State.
 He arrived in San Marcos after coaching at Samford University and serving as an AAU coach in Houston.

 While at Samford, Johnson coached three players to all conference honors, including two players he recruited to the All-Southern Conference Freshman team in 2012.

-Johnson has worked with some standout players during his career, most notably Langston Galloway who played collegiately at St. Joseph’s and went on to be selected by the New York Knicks and was named to the NBA All Rookie Second Team this season.
+Johnson has worked with some standout players during his career, most notably Langston Galloway (Detroit Pistons) who played collegiately at St. Joseph’s.
+He went on to be selected by the New York Knicks and was named to the NBA All Rookie Second Team this season.

-During his coaching career, Johnson also conducted individual workouts with some of the best players in the region that includes Kevin Brown (Louisiana), Antino Jackson (Akron), Mackie McKnight (Lehigh), Elridge Moore (Louisiana), Jonathan Mulmore (Georgetown) and Amos Olatayo (ULM).
+During his coaching career, Johnson also conducted individual workouts with some of the best players in the region that includes Kevin Brown (Louisiana), Antino Jackson (Akron/New Mexico), Mackie McKnight (Lehigh), Elridge Moore (ULL), Jonathan Mulmore (Georgetown) and Amos Olatayo (ULM).

-Johnson also developed his relationships as one of the most noted AAU coaches in the Southwest Region.
+Johnson was also regarded as one of the most notable AAU coaches in the Southern Region as his relationships and strong ties stretch from Texas to Florida.
 He founded Hollis Price Elite AAU and was the head coach from 2006-10.
 During that time, his team won the 2008 Louisiana State Championship.

-Most notably, Johnson was the head coach of Texas PRO 17-U where he coached standout players like McDonald's All-American Jarret Allen (Texas), Galen "G" Robinson (Houston), Alex Hobbs (Boise State), Jarrey Foster (SMU and current Bobcats Nijal Pearson and Marlin Davis.
+Most notably, Johnson was the head coach of Texas PRO 17-U where he coached standout players like McDonald's All-American and current Brooklyn Nets star Jarret Allen (Texas), Galen "G" Robinson (Houston), Alex Hobbs (Boise State), Jarrey Foster (SMU) and current Bobcats Nijal Pearson and Marlin Davis.

-Alex Hausladen is in his fourth season as the Director of Basketball Operations at Texas State.
+Alex Hausladen is in his fifth season as the director of basketball operations in 2018-19.
 He arrived in San Marcos after five years at Southeastern Louisiana as an assistant coach.
 A practitioner of advance analytical statistics, Hausladen’s primary responsibilities have included scheduling, scouting, recruiting, serving as the compliance liason as well as coaching and academic support.